 I lost the extra college weight fortunately, but unfortunately that wasn’t my last experience with undesirable weight gain.
 I ran into what I call the “Freshman Teacher Fifteen”—it was actually only five pounds, but it looked like 15!
 The Freshman Teacher Fifteen is a natural consequence of too many days stressed, frazzled, and hurried in your classroom.

-I consider it “natural” because so many teachers (me included) tend to eat when stressed.
+I consider it “natural” because so many women (me included) tend to eat when stressed.
 The pleasure of food boosts our serotonin levels, easing high levels of cortisol (a common stress hormone).
 So we teachers eat—after school, during plan time, and at meetings.
 Before you know it, our clothes are tighter and we decide to wear them anyway.
 Gradually, that five can become 15, then 50.
 And we accept that we’re now a size larger.
 It seems natural to call it “natural.”

 Does my experience sound familiar?